Everything You Need To Know About Trichophobia

 You Have Nothing to Be Ashamed Of

-People who suffer from the fear of hair should never allow anyone to tell them that this phobia makes them any less of a person than anyone else in the room.
-Furthermore, those who come in contact with a phobic of any nature should display kindness, empathy, and compassion, just as they would expect from other people if they were in the same shoes.
+People who have a fear of hair should never allow anyone to tell them that this phobia makes them any less of a person than anyone else in the room.
+Furthermore, those who come in contact with a person who has a phobia of any nature should display kindness, empathy, and compassion, just as they would expect from other people if they were in the same shoes.

 Source: katemangostar via freepik.com

 Remember, one of the most important steps to overcoming trichophobia is being around a strong and supportive network of people who have your best interests at heart.
-The battle becomes significantly less daunting when we have the comfort of knowing that there are other people in our corner.
-Try your best to hold onto the positives.
+Dealing with this phobia becomes significantly less daunting when we have the comfort of knowing that there are other people in our corner.

 Try a New Hairstyle

 Doing something as simple as getting a small haircut can help you see your own hair from a different perspective.
-Consider trying out a new style that you've never had done before - make things interesting!
+Consider trying out a new style that you've never had done before.

 The more you understand about your phobia, the better.
 By taking the time to read articles such as this, you help your mind to regain a sense of control over your fears.
 Remember, knowledge is power.